dmungas/adc_summary_report/README.md

-  This program uses R and Sweave to generate a pdf summary report.
+  This program originally used R and Sweave to generate a pdf summary report.
 ADC_Summary.Rnw generates this report.
 This file should be at the root level of the ADC_Summary directory.
+ADC_Summary.Rnw has not been updated since 2014.

-  As of 10-17-14 a R Markdown version ADC_Summary.Rmd has been added that generates a html report with customized formatting based on the custom-markdown_4.css stylesheet.
+  As of 10-17-14 a R Markdown version ADC_Summary.Rmd was been added that generates a html report with customized formatting based on the custom-markdown_4.css stylesheet.

   The following files must either be available to be read by ADC_Summary.Rnw/ADC_Summary.Rmd or extracted within the program using a connection to ucdlava on the mysql server:

-  * adc_data_catalog.csv
+  * adc_data_catalog.csv (ADC Data Catalog report in Lava)
-  * enrollment.csv
+  * enrollment.csv (CohortEnrollment report in Lava)
-  * assesslist.csv
+  * assesslist.csv (ADC Visit Summary (Assess List) report in Lava)
+  * uds health history (UDS Health History (A5) in Lava)
+  * uds subject demographics (UDS Subject Demographics (A1) in Lava)
+  * muds demographic (Muds Demographic in Lava)

   Selecting between reading csv input files versus downloading files via MySQL connection is accomplished by commenting/uncommenting relevant lines in